toptensoftware/JsonKit/readme.md

 		}
 	}

+The IJsonLoadField interface can be used to "fix up" income JSON data.
+For example, imagine a situation where a numeric ID field was incorrectly provided by a server as a string (enclosed in quotes) instead of a plain number.

+	class MyRecord : IJsonLoadField
+	{
+		[Json] long id;				// Note: numeric (not string) field [Json] string description;

+		// Override OnJsonField to intercept the bad server data bool IJsonLoadField.OnJsonField(IJsonReader r, string key)
+		{
+			// id provided as string?
+Eg: "id": "1234" if (key=="id" && r.GetLiteralKind()==LiteralKind.String)
+			{
+				// Parse the string
+				id = long.Parse(r.GetLiteralString());

+				// Skip the string literal not that we've handled it r.NextToken();

+				// Return true to suppress default processing of this key return true;
+			}

+			// Other keys and non-quoted id field values processed as normal return false;
+		}
+	}

-Note: although these methods could have been implemented using reflection rather than interfaces, the use of interfaces is more discoverable through Intellisense/Autocomplete.
+Note: although these event methods could have been implemented using reflection rather than interfaces, the use of interfaces is more discoverable through Intellisense/Autocomplete.

 ## Options